 - Apply at least 3 strategies for building interoception to your caseload and setting

 - Synthesize research foundations of interoception with the

 - knowledge of the needs of your caseload to design a treatment

 - plan for your clients to improve outcomes in language development, positive behavior, social participation, and independence

-Kelly Mahler MS, OTR/L earned an MS in Occupational Therapy as well as a post-professional Pediatric Certificate from Misericordia University, Dallas, PA.
+Kelly Mahler earned an MS in Occupational Therapy as well as a Post-Professional Pediatric Certificate from Misericordia University, Dallas, PA.
 She is currently a doctoral student at Misericordia University.
-She has been an occupational therapist for 17 years, serving school-aged children and adults.
-Kelly is an adjunct faculty member in the Department of Occupational Therapy at Elizabethtown College, Elizabethtown, PA.
-She is actively involved in several research projects pertaining to interoception.
-Kelly is an international speaker and presents frequently on topics related to the seven books she has authored.
+Kelly has been an occupational therapist for 17 years, serving school-aged children and adults.
+Kelly is an adjunct faculty member in the Department of Occupational Therapy at Elizabethtown College, Elizabethtown, PA as well as in the Department of Occupational Therapy at Misericordia University.
+She is actively involved in several research projects pertaining to topics such as interoception, sensory processing, trauma, and autism.
+Kelly is an international speaker and presents frequently on topics related to the seven books she has authored:

 Horizon Elementary School

 The course meets the criteria for 12 contact hours (1.2 CEUs)